ArnaoutLab/diversity/README.md

-Similarly, we find that $D_1=5.99$ for Dataset 1b.
+Similarly, we find that $D_1 \approx 6.00$ for Dataset 1b.
 The larger value of $D_1$ for Dataset 1b aligns with the intuitive sense that more balance in the frequencies of unique elements means a more diverse dataset.

 The diversity package can also calculate similarity-sensitive diversity measures for any user-supplied definition of similarity.
 To illustrate, we now consider a second example in which the dataset elements are all unique.
 Uniqueness means element frequencies are identical, so similarity is the only factor that influences diversity calculations.